droosma/blog/content/post/practical-approaches-database-testing-testcontainers/index.md

 }
 ```

-A simple Users repository that gets a PostgreSQL connection factory injected, with a `NameBy` method that queries the users table for the name of a user with a given id.
+This Users repository receives a PostgreSQL connection factory as constructor parameter.
+It contains a `NameBy` method to query the users table for a user's name based on their ID.

-In this example I'm going to use a PostgreSQL database though the [`Testcontainers.PostgreSql`](https://testcontainers.com/modules/postgresql/) package, but there are loads of other databases supported by `Testcontainers` though specific packages or just by configuring the container yourself.
+For this example, I'll use a PostgreSQL database via the [`Testcontainers.PostgreSql`](https://testcontainers.com/modules/postgresql/) package.
+Testcontainers supports a variety of databases through specific packages or by configuring the container manually.

-Let's write a test for `NameBy` method.
-We start by configuring a test class to use the `Testcontainer`
+Let's create a test for the `NameBy` method.
+We begin by setting up a test class to utilize Testcontainer:

 ```csharp
 public class PostgresUsersTests : IAsyncLifetime